leanprover-community/blog/posts/lte-update.md

 We also need to show that the category of condensed abelian groups satisfies these conditions.
 Recently, Adam Topaz finished a formalization of the fact that on an arbitrary site (= category + Grothendieck topology) the category of sheaves with values in a suitable abelian category is itself an abelian category.
-In particular the category of abelian sheaves, and hence condensed abelian groups, forms an abelian category.
+In particular the category of abelian sheaves, and hence the category of condensed abelian groups, is an abelian category.
 The fact that condensed abelian groups have enough projectives is almost done, so that finally the `Ext` in the statement above does no longer depend on unformalized assumptions.